photoprism/photoprism-docs/docs/getting-started/cloud/pikapods.md

 ![Screenshot](img/pikapods-step-2.png){ class="shadow" }

-- Configure the resources you need
+- Configure the file storage space available to you and the computing resources that PhotoPrism can use, e.g. for indexing and face recognition

 !!! info "Minimum Requirements"
-    PhotoPrism requires at least 2CPUs and 8GB memory.
-Those minimum requirements might be reduced in future versions.
+    PhotoPrism currently requires **at least 2 CPUs and 8 GB of memory**.
+We are working to lower these requirements in the future.

 - The approximate monthly pricing is displayed at the bottom of the page
 - Click *Add Pod*